JohnsonTsing/SpanPSP/README.md

 ### Data preprocessing
 First prepare your own dataset into the following format, and put it in the right place as shown in the repository structure.
 > 猴子#2用#1尾巴#2荡秋千#3。
+Then use the following command to convert the dataset from sequence format to tree format:
 ```
 $ python src/train_seq2tree.py
 ```